-As you will be setting a goal/s for each of your selected SRF Priority Area/s, the indicators and measures of success will be set against each menu item, allied health item or flexible funding item in KIMS.
+As you will be setting a minimum of one goal for each of your selected SRF Priority Area/s, the indicators and measures of success will be set against each menu item, allied health item or flexible funding item in KIMS.

 The indicators and measures of success will correspond to the overarching goal/s but will be specific to each item in your plan.
-This will help you in the reflect/review stages to understand if the item selected is having impact and helping your service in working towards its goal/s.
+This would help you in the reflect/review stages to understand if the item selected is having impact and helping your service to work towards its goal/s.